jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 **Use Argon2** or a similar _slow_ hash function instead which will provide effective resistance against these attacks.
 See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

 Note: People often talk of passwords being encrypted.
 Technically passwords should hashed, not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
-Recovery of the original password is not needed for password storage and just adds another attack vector to an authentication system.
+Recovery of the original password is not needed for password storage and just adds additional attack vectors to an authentication system.

 # Reverse Hash Lookups

 Since cryptographic hash functions are designed to be irreversible you might think that passwords are now safe in the database, even if it is compromised.
-If all password where strong (e.g. 10+ random characters) and a slow hash function, such as a well configured Argon2, was used this would be the case.
+If all password where strong (e.g. 10+ random characters) and a slow hash function, such as a well configured Argon2, was used then this would be the case.
 The reality is that users often choose very weak passwords such as the ones I chose: `qwerty` and `12345678`.
 What an attacker can do is prepare a table of common passwords and their corresponding hashes.
 This is known as a reverse hash lookup table.
 A specific password hash can be rapidly searched for in the table and the corresponding unhashed password extracted.

 | HashedPassword | Password |
 |-|-|